frnjjq/raw-camera/README.md

 ## Dependencies
 * SDL 2
-* OpenMP
 * v4l2

 ## Compiling Ubuntu
 1. Install libraries.
-In Ubuntu `sudo apt-get install libv4l-dev libsdl2-dev libomp-dev`
+In Ubuntu `sudo apt-get install libv4l-dev libsdl2-dev`
 2. Get to the directory and run `make`
 3. The binary is located in the same folder.
 The name is rawcam.